 You have to go to company events and be visible if you want others to go.
 You can’t ask your engineering teams to stay late or to cover extra hours if they don’t believe in what you’re building or that you’d do the same.
 It’s actually fairly basic.

 It is the little things that matter.
 How you treat people.
-It isn't gym membership or a company car – those are benefits, and fair enough but they don’t make you stand out and don’t really play a part in keeping your employees working with you.
+It isn’t gym membership or a company car – those are benefits, and fair enough but they don’t make you stand out and don’t really play a part in keeping your employees working with you.

 Most startups appear to understand culture because the teams are small.
 Everyone knows each other intimately and there is a common goal that’s well understood.
 Everyone gets on and works hard.